SHOWING 1 - 1 OF 1 RESULTS

 Santa Rita, GU 96915

 When you arrive at your new installation, you’ll need to follow installation-specific procedures.
 Each installation and service handles in-processing differently.
 Here, you can find installation-specific guidelines and a list of documents to bring with you when checking- in.
 Reach out to the contacts provided if you have specific questions.

 Due to COVID mitigations, please contact your new command for arrival and check-in procedures, they may vary from command to command.
-Contact the command that you are being attached to for specific information.
 Keep your sponsor informed of your arrival date and time, size of family, and amount of luggage you are bringing, so they can arrange for transportation.